apache/doris/docs/en/docs/admin-manual/cluster-management/load-balancing.md

 mysql -uroot -P6030 -h172.31.7.119
 ```

-Parameter explanation: -u specifies the Doris username -p specifies the Doris password, my password here is empty, so there is no -h specifies the Nginx proxy server IP-P specifies the port
+Parameter explanation: -u specifies the Doris username, -p specifies the Doris password(my password here is empty, so there is no), -h specifies the Nginx proxy server IP, -P specifies the port

 ```sql
 mysql -uroot -P6030 -h172.31.7.119